 HBO’s miniseries Chernobyl is a good example of this problem.
 The events surrounding the runaway nuclear chain reaction at a Siberian nuclear reactor were dramatised in gritty and horrific detail.
 The clear hero of the series was the female physicist Ulana Khomyuk who was brilliantly played by Emily Watson.
 Ulana is, of course, smarter and morally superior to the men around her and she risks life and limb to ensure that the true dangers of the accident are widely known.
 So was Ulana an ‘invisible woman’ hitherto airbrushed from history?
 The answer is no, she never really existed.
 This does matter; if you give a real-life account, then broadly speaking you have to stick to the real-life narrative and not add politically expedient characters just to pander to fragile feminist egos.

 You might think that story would, with any modification or narrative embroidery, make a great film.
 Amazon Studios clearly thought differently and airbrushed Henry Coxwell from the script.
-Instead, the saviour of the balloon expedition was a woman who was smarter and stronger than her male colleague.
+Instead, the saviour of the balloon expedition was a woman, Amelia Wren, who was smarter and stronger than her male colleague.
 In the film, she climbs the rigging and releases the gas from the balloon to save the day.
 This distortion of the narrative has a real effect.
-I was talking to one of my neighbours who thought that the female character Amelia Wren was real a real character who had been airbrushed from the narrative by oppressive patriarchy and was now achieving her long-overdue proper recognition.
+I was talking to one of my neighbours who thought Amelia Wren was real a real character who had been airbrushed from the narrative and was now achieving her long-overdue proper recognition.
 That should concern us all.